erobwen/causality/README.md

 There are som additional causality object functions that might be useful.
 These are mostly used internally, but could potentially find other uses.

+    a.mergeFrom(b);

+This merges data from b to a.
+Works on both array and object.
+If a and b are arrays, causality will run a sequence of (minimal) splice commands to make a the same sequence as b.
+For non-numeric keys, if any key is defined in a but not in b, the property will not be overwritten.

-    a.mergeFrom(b); // Merges data from b to a, works on both array and object. a.forwardTo(b); // a temporarily assumes the state of b (while keeping its identity). a.removeForwarding(); // a retains its state from before running forwardTo. a.genericRemoveForwarding();  // If previously forwarded to b, the state of b is merged into a, and the forwarding is removed.
+    a.forwardTo(b); // a temporarily assumes the state of b (while keeping its identity). a.removeForwarding(); // a retains its state from before running forwardTo. a.genericRemoveForwarding();  // If previously forwarded to b, the state of b is merged into a, and the forwarding is removed.

+The above methods can be used for temporarily borrowing the identity of an object.

 # Pulses and Transactions